micahvandegrift/micahvandegrift.github.io/CV.md

 Employment
 ==========
-2022 - present | Associate Director, Open Knowledge Center, North Carolina State University
+2022 - present | Senior UX Strategist, [NIH All of Us Research Program](https://allofus.nih.gov/)

-2018 - 2022 | Open Knowledge Librarian, Copyright and Digital Scholarship Center
+2018 - 2022 | Open Knowledge Librarian, Open Knowledge Center, NC State University

 > * Develop strategic approaches to open research practices, policies, and programs that facilitate and promote open and publicly engaged scholarship
 > * Lead Principal Investigator for [Visualizing Digital Scholarship in Libraries and Learning Spaces (Immersive Scholar)](https://www.immersivescholar.org/) funded by a grant from the Andrew W. Mellon Foundation, concluded in 2020